JefferyLim/ec513_final_project/docs/GettingTraces.md

 The tests will be located in a file named: `bp_tethered.e_bp_default_cfg.[TAG].sim.bp-tests.[PROG NAME]`

+## Looking at the Assembly

+You can do an objdump of the `prog.riscv` file inside the verilator results file:

+`riscv64-unknown-elf-dramfs-objdump -S prog.riscv > [any file name]` to get the objdump of the binary.

+The objdump binary is located in:

+`black-parrot-sim/black-parrot-sdk/install/bin/riscv64-unknown-elf-dramfs-objdump -S [binary]`

+The singularity image should add it to the path, but if it can't find `riscv64-unknown-elf-dramfs-objdump`, you can manually add the path: `export PATH=$PATH:black-parrot-sdk/install/bin/`

 # Commiting Code

 We only have a local copy of black-parrot and black-parrot-sim.
 You should be able to git add the changes with: